- Editor Rating

 I've mentioned BorrowLenses.com in a few of my previous articles and have heard many great things about the service.
 Shutterfly acquired BorrowLenses back in October and in an effort to improve their service, we were asked to conduct a review of the BorrowLenses platform.
 In the past, I did have a rental pending through them back in January for CES 2014 although I had to cancel it last-minute due to an unexpected change in travel plans so I was never able to fully experience the rental process.

-BorrowLenses has a wide array of rental equipment ranging from your standard point-and-shoot camera all the way up to a Red Epic cinema package which would retail for well over $40,000.
+BorrowLenses has a wide array of rental equipment ranging from your standard point-and-shoot to DSLRs that can shoot great video as well as photos all the way up to a Red Epic cinema package which would retail for well over $40,000.
 This makes the service suitable for both amateur photographers who are simply looking to utilize a nicer lens for a special occasion all the way up to the professional filmmaker that seeks a professional rig for shooting a short film in 4K.

 Since I own both a Canon 5D Mark III and Canon 70D (which I bought as a result of this rental process), the wide array of lenses and accessories available for Canon users like myself is what initially drew me into their service.
 If you're not a Canon user like myself, there is no need to worry as they offer gear from all major brands (Canon, Nikon, Pentax, Panasonic, Sony, Olympus, etc.).
 It isn't limited to strictly camera gear, you can rent audio equipment, studio lighting equipment, or even an Apple iPad for use while in the field.
 Additionally, they offer photography and video packages geared for things like weddings, portraits, event photography, pet photography, etc. which features multiple products bundled together at a reduced rate.